Bschuster3434/hivergent_analytics/log_files.md

 blockchain (specifically Tether) that would have to be decoded above and beyond what is currently already here.
 Definitely a Phase II change, but something worth considering.

+#Brian Notes 2/28/2018
+Been working on pulling the data for both Ethereum and Ripple.
+Ripple data is not pulled by 'ledger' (their version of a block), but I pulled the data back via timeframe.
+Here's the catch: I don't know if the Timestamp api is inclusive or exclusive.
+The json files are so big it's hard to pull them out and search (is there a tool to help with this?).
+I'll upload the data as is, then check for duplicates after the fact.
+If there are duplicates, I can re-run the table and make the hash a primary key to upsert duplicate records.
+In the future, we'll avoid this issue by just searching by ledger as oppossed to timestamp.
+Why the fuck does each blockchain feel the need to create their own god damn definition of the same thing.
+"Oh, we don't have blockchain, it's a different protocol".
+You have fucking ledgers that are basically the same fucking concept as a block.
+Get off your high horse and stop confusing the normies, asshole.

+Okay, so csv files are stored without header info.